-The outbreak of the novel strain of coronavirus, SARS-CoV-2, which causes COVID-19, have, and could continue to adversely impact our business, including our planned clinical trials.
+The outbreak of the novel strain of coronavirus, SARS-CoV-2, which causes COVID-19, has, and could continue to adversely impact our business, including our planned clinical trials.

-Public health crises such as pandemics or similar outbreaks could adversely impact our business.
-In December 2019, a novel strain of coronavirus, SARS-CoV-2, which causes coronavirus disease 2019, or COVID-19, surfaced in Wuhan, China.
-Since then, COVID-19 has spread to multiple countries, including the United States.
-In response to the spread of COVID-19, we have closed our executive offices with our employees continuing their work outside of our offices.
+Public health crises such as pandemics or similar outbreaks have and could continue to adversely impact our business.
+In December 2019, a novel strain of coronavirus, SARS-CoV-2, which causes coronavirus disease 2019, or COVID-19.
+Since then, COVID-19 has spread worldwide, including variants, including the United States.
+In response to the spread of COVID-19, our employees are continuing their work outside of our offices.